 This Certificate will provide training for women in leadership, contemporary issues in higher education, interpersonal dynamics, ethics, and institutional advancement and governance.
 Graduates will be able to assume leadership positions in higher education, up to and including the level of President.
 The program is led by a team of experts with proven knowledge and leadership in senior administration at Historically Black Colleges and University’s (HBCUs), multicultural education, academic programming in leadership, and gender psychology.

-This post-graduate program will be presented in a unique online blended format tailored to the needs of busy academic professionals.
+This post-graduate program will be presented in a unique Online format tailored to the needs of busy academic professionals.
 Coursework will be offered primarily online, with face-to-face residencies in Washington, D.C.
 Students will work with assigned faculty coaches to assess their leadership style to identify strengths and personal learning goals.
 Students will identify and outline an Action Learning Project to be used as the mandatory Capstone Experience.

 Initial funding for the Certificate has been provided by a grant from the National Science Foundation, and offers full scholarships to eligible participants.
 The purpose of this program is to increase the pool of women, especially women of color, in the STEM disciplines who are well prepared in the science of academic leadership for leadership roles in STEM and other institutional roles at HBCUs.